Nexstar Media Group: 2017–2019: Merger with Tribune Media

-2020–present: Launch of NewsNation, Nexstar buys CW majority ownership
+2020–2024: Launch of NewsNation and acquisition of The CW

 On January 15, 2020, Nexstar announced a national newscast called NewsNation on WGN America.
 The program launched September 1, 2020.
 On March 1, 2021, the WGN America channel was renamed NewsNation.

-On October 22, 2020, Nexstar underwent a corporate reorganization, under which its primary subsidiaries of Nexstar Broadcasting and Nexstar Digital were merged into the operating subsidiary Nexstar, Inc.

-A carriage dispute with Dish Network began on December 2, 2020, and ended by Christmas Eve, which resulted in the removal of at least 164 Nexstar stations in 115 markets, covering about 63% of TV homes, from its services.
+On October 22, 2020, Nexstar underwent a corporate reorganization, under which its primary subsidiaries of Nexstar Broadcasting and Nexstar Digital were merged into the operating subsidiary Nexstar, Inc. A carriage dispute with Dish Network began on December 2, 2020, and ended by Christmas Eve, which resulted in the removal of at least 164 Nexstar stations in 115 markets, covering about 63-percent of TV homes, from its services.
 On December 16, 2020, Nexstar announced it was purchasing BestReviews from Tribune Publishing for $160 million.

-On May 20, 2021, The CW and Nexstar announced that they have reached multi-year agreements to renew network affiliation for The CW in 37 markets in across the country.
-Almost eight months later, on January 5, 2022, The Wall Street Journal reported that Nexstar is a potential leading buyer of said network, as CW co-owners WarnerMedia (since merged with Discovery, Inc. to form Warner Bros.
-Discovery) and Paramount Global explore options in selling a majority stake in the joint venture network; the three companies have yet to comment on the WSJ report.
-In late August, as confirmation to another WSJ report made last June, Nexstar announced that it has "entered a definitive agreement" to acquire 75% ownership in the network, while its current owners — Paramount and Warner Bros.
-Discovery — will each retain 12.5% ownership.
-Based on media industry reports, Nexstar would reportedly assume "a significant portion" of the network's current losses.
-The deal did not require regulatory approval, but had to perform financial closure conditions at the company's fiscal third quarter, i.e. by the start of October 2022, in order to complete the transaction; thus, Nexstar first took over operations of the network on August 15, with the transaction's full completion announced later on October 3.
+On May 20, 2021, the CW network and Nexstar announced that they have reached multi-year agreements to renew network affiliation for the CW in 37 markets in across the country (including KTLA in Los Angeles and WDCW in Washington, D.C.).
 On August 20, 2021, Nexstar acquired political news website The Hill for $130 million.
+On August 25, 2021, Nexstar Media Group announced a partnership with SportsGrid Inc. to offer the latter's sports betting- and fantasy sports-focused FAST streaming channel SportsGrid as a digital multicast network starting September 1, 2021.
 A new digital subchannel network, Rewind TV, was launched on September 1, 2021, featuring classic TV shows from the 1980s and 1990s.

+The Wall Street Journal reported on January 5, 2022, that Nexstar was a potential leading buyer of The CW, as the network's then-co-owners ViacomCBS and WarnerMedia explored options in selling a majority stake in the joint venture network; the three companies had yet to comment on the WSJ report.
+In late August, as confirmation to another WSJ report made last June, Nexstar announced that it has "entered a definitive agreement" to acquire 75% ownership in the network, while Paramount and WBD would each retain 12.5% ownership.
+Based on media industry reports, Nexstar would reportedly assume "a significant portion" of the network's current losses.
+The deal did not require regulatory approval, but had to perform financial closure conditions at the company's fiscal third quarter, i.e. by the start of October 2022, in order to complete the transaction; thus, Nexstar took over operations of the network on August 15.
+The transaction was completed on October 3.